felixdollack/test_ofx_blinky/README.md

 ## Example
 After successful compilation, run the executable.
-You will see a blue dot in the center of the screen.
+There will be three dots.
+A blue one in the center of the screen, a green one in the upper right corner and an orange one in the lower left.
-After pressing the spacebar the dot will start switching between a brighter and a darker blue.
+The green and orange dot will blink at different speeds and beep with a high and low sound respectively.

-Press spacebar again to stop.
+By pressing one of the keys, as instructed on the screen, you can control the blue dot.

 ![](.blinky_off.png)